massfords/jekyll-now/_posts/2016-6-12-Reasons-for-Multi-Module-Maven.md

 You wouldn't have this problem if all of the code were in the same module.
 However, that's really only hiding your problem.
 In reality, your code is failing Uncle Bob's [Acycilc Dependencies Principle](https://en.wikipedia.org/wiki/Acyclic_dependencies_principle).

 You can fix this by moving some of the code to a new module which is then shared between the two.
-If this is difficult to do, then your code is more tangled then it should be and you should refactor before trying to move to a multi-module project.
+If this is difficult to do, then your code is more tangled than it should be and you should refactor before trying to move to a multi-module project.

 Sadly, I've hit build cycles more than a few times.